-Housing Executive and Housing Association tenants can now use a free online service to look for suitable homes that are available for exchange.
+Housing Executive and housing association tenants can use HomeSwapper, a free online service to look for homes that are available to exchange.

-It’s especially useful for tenants who want a larger or smaller home, want to move to a different area, want a more suitable home and who do not want to wait for a long time on the transfer list.
+- want a more suitable home and don't want to wait for a long time on the transfer list

 Before moving, a tenant will need their landlord's permission.